KristofferC/PGFPlotsX.jl/README.md

 - [**STABLE**][docs-stable-url] &mdash; **most recently tagged version of the documentation.**
 - [**LATEST**][docs-latest-url] &mdash; *in-development version of the documentation.*

+## TODO:s / Roadmap

+* Add more examples
+* Make the generated LaTeX code pretty printed
+* Show in REPL
+* Add figures to the documentation

 ## Author